ranoferians/ranoferians.github.io/README.md

 ### In conclusion, the jobs of our civilization are necessary for our civilization to thrive and prosper.
 Each job has its place in society and is all needed for many different purposes.

+## Goverment and Laws

+### We need to decide what type of government and our citizens will follow Democracy.
+We find it fair if we all vote for a person we think is suitable to speak for us, and our Leaders are chosen by a vote, votes needed for a leader will be 3 to 5.

+### Laws are important in a government, so it's mandatory to have them.
+Our ten laws are if you kill someone purposely, you will receive, in return, a death sentence.
+Our second law will be: if you kill someone accidentally, you will get a 7-year jail sentence on good behavior.
+It will be longer if you do not act properly.
+Third, if you vandalize or steal someone else's property, you will lose your index, thumb, and middle finger on one hand.
+Do it again, you lose the fingers on the other hand.
+Fourth, if you’re a doctor and someone is in pain, you have to help them if they need it.
+If you purposely don’t help, you will get 20% off of your daily salary.
+Our 5th law will be: if you illegally immigrate without an invitation, you will have 5 years in our jail, and after your time, you will be sent back.
+Our sixth law will be: if you threaten someone verbally, you will have 5 hours of community service.
+If you do something physically, you will have 15 hours of community service.
+Our 7th law will be: if you damage someone's property, you will pay for it and do community service for 100 minutes.
+Our eighth law is: if you’re selling illegal objects, you will jump into a river with both arms tied and blindfolded.
+Our ninth law will be: if you own a slave, then you will become an underpaid worker until death.
+Lastly, if you do not follow orders from the leaders of our civilization, you will be either kicked out or underfed, but it depends on what they didn't do.

+### To showcase our laws, we will have a statue that lists all the laws, like the Hammurabi's Statue of Codes.
+We will enforce the law by making sure people will obey the law with palace guards, arrests, and sentences.

+### In conclusion, we try to keep everything and everyone peaceful and fair among each other.
+If one breaks a law, there will be consequences.